Viva voce at UWA

 The Chair will briefly discuss with the examiners the process and order of questioning while the candidate is placed in a waiting room.
 The candidate will be asked to return and commence with a 10-minute oral summary of the thesis.

-After the formal part of the viva voce, the examiners will convene the Chair to document their final recommended classification, observations and conclusions.
-The candidate is placed in a waiting room during this time before the final recommendation is announced.
+After the formal part of the viva voce, the examiners will convene with the Chair to document their final recommended classification, observations and conclusions.
+The candidate is placed in a physical or online waiting room during this time before the final recommendation is announced.